Beetlejuice (musical): Act II

-A Girl Scout named Skye explains to the audience how she has a heart condition where anything shocking could stop her heart but that she is nevertheless excited to be a Girl Scout.
+A Girl Scout named Sky explains to the audience how she has a heart condition where anything shocking could stop her heart but that she is nevertheless excited to be a Girl Scout.
 She rings the doorbell of the Deetzes' house and is greeted by Lydia, who invites her inside ("Girl Scout").
 However, Beetlejuice appears and frightens the poor girl into leaving.
 He summons more versions of himself to help Lydia scare every visitor that comes to the house ("That Beautiful Sound").
 He also tells Lydia that since she lives and works among the dead now, she should also follow their rules, and gives her a copy of the Handbook for the Recently Deceased.
-But because she is not dead, Lydia cannot open it.
-Despite this, she realizes it could help her reunite with her mother, and runs to the attic for Barbara and Adam's help.
+Even though Lydia cannot open it due to not being dead, she realizes it could help her reunite with her mother, and runs to the attic for Barbara and Adam's help.
 Feeling alone and betrayed again, Beetlejuice talks with his clones about how he wants to leave the house to finally connect with people now that he can be seen.
 To achieve this, he decides to trick Lydia into marrying him, which will allow him to roam free in the living world ("That Beautiful Sound" (reprise)).

 In the attic, Barbara and Adam help Lydia open the Handbook, when they realize they should have gone straight to the Netherworld instead of remaining in their house.
 Adam opens the door to the Netherworld, but Barbara shuts it and the Handbook, afraid of leaving the house.
 Lydia berates them because she hoped to use the book to summon her dead mother and leaves disappointed and angry.
 Barbara realizes that all of their fear has held her and Adam back, so they decide to become bolder and better people ("Barbara 2.0").